 Rather than asking individuals to pay all their taxes at one time, the U.S. has a pay-as-you-go tax system.
 This means that anyone earning income must pay taxes throughout the year.
 When you start a new job, you fill out a Form W-4 that tells your employer how much income should come out of each paycheck for federal income tax.

 An allowance or personal tax exemption was used to reduce the amount of money you owe on your taxes.
-The number of allowances you took would tell your employer how much should be taken out of your paycheck for income taxes.
-For example, you are entitled to one allowance for yourself and one for a spouse if you are married.
-The more allowances you claim, the more money you will take home.
-Fewer allowances mean less take-home pay.
+The number of allowances you took would tell your employer how much should be taken out of your paycheck for income tax.
+Before 2020, you were entitled to one allowance for yourself and one for a spouse if you were married.
+The more allowances you claimed, the more money you would take home.
+Conversely, fewer allowances meant less take-home pay.
 The redesign is intended to provide a more transparent and accurate way to calculate your withholdings.

 How many allowances should I take?

-How do I fill out my W-4 if I have 2 jobs?
+How do I fill out my W-4 if I have two jobs?

 My spouse also works.
 Who should claim our allowances?